-Robert Williams: The Father of Exponential Imagination is a comprehensive careerspanning, comprehensive collection of the iconic painter’s fine art, including every one of his remarkable oil paintings along with a presentation of his drawings, sculptures, and works in other media.
-Simply put, this is the art book of the decade, and the book that Williams has been working toward his entire career.
+Robert Williams: The Father of Exponential Imagination is a comprehensive, career-spanning collection of the iconic painter’s fine art, including over 300 oil paintings as well as drawings, sculptures, and more.
+Simply put, this is the definitive volume that Williams has been working towards his entire career.

-Featuring an introductory essay by Coagula Art Journal founder Mat Gleason along with a new art manifesto and foreword by Williams himself, as well as tons of rare photos and ephemera.
+Featuring an introductory essay by Coagula Art Journal founder Mat Gleason along with a new foreword and annotations by Williams himself, as well as rare photos, artifacts, and ephemera.

 "The wicked humor and wisdom in Robert's paintings, drawings and sculptures snatch attention, then beguile with depth." — Juxtapoz